MikaSchaechinger/ch32v003-16x8-SPI-RGB-LED-Matrix/README.md

 Program and PCB by Mika Schächinger

-This project is neither completed nor tested!
+This project is not finished!
+    Displaying works with ~100FPS
+    SPI-DMA data transmission is not testet yet.
+(Adapter PCBs for this are in production)

 The programm is for the ch32v003 microcontroller, which sits on an self-designed LED-Matrix PCB.
-The Matrix has 8x16 Pixels and should be able to display 24bit images with a framerate > 30FPS (Hopefully :D).
+The Matrix has 8x16 Pixels and should be able to display 24bit color images (8bit per color RGB) with a framerate > 30FPS (Hopefully :D).
 It can be chaned together to achieve decent image sizes.